au-ts/libmicrokitco/README.md

 This is an animation of a PD blocking on an incoming notification.
 The yellow area is the stack and CPU context (saved registers by ABI), every time the yellow arrow switches area, a world switch (`co_switch()`) happens.
 The green arrow is the program counter, when it fades to grey, that thread of execution is suspended.
 ![Blocking animation](./docs/blocking.gif)

+### Pre-emptive unblocking
+Is an opt-in feature that allow incoming notifications from all channels to be queued, signifying that a shared resource is ready before a cothread blocks on it.
+There can only be a maximum of 1 queued notification per channel, if any more notifications come in and there is already a queued notification on that channel, they will be ignored.
+If a cothread blocks on a channel with a queued notification, that cothread is unblocked immediately with no state transition.

+To opt-in, define `LIBMICROKITCO_PREEMPTIVE_UNBLOCK = 1` in your Makefile and export it.

 ## Usage
 ### Prerequisite
 You have two choices of toolchain: LLVM clang or GCC.